Supply-side Policies | Notes

 2. what is the difference between interventionist and market-based supply-side policies?

-3. what is the impact of supply-side policies on macroeconomics performance?
+3. what is the impact of supply-side policies on macroeconomic performance?

 4. spending on education and training